Chweya » Fiscal Policy

-Fiscal policy, or financial policy, is the method by which governments adjust their levels of spending and taxation to directly influence the economy.
-Fiscal policy goes hand in hand with monetary policy (how central banks influence money supply) to achieve various economic goals.
+Fiscal policy, also known as financial policy, is the method by which governments adjust their levels of spending and taxation to influence the economy directly.
+Fiscal policy is closely linked with monetary policy (the influence of central banks on the money supply) to achieve various economic objectives.

-The financial policy gained popularity during the 1930s after it had been advocated by British economist John Maynard Keynes.
-He suggested that whenever a nation is in recession, putting more money in the hands of consumers could lead to economic growth.
+The financial policy gained popularity during the 1930s after British economist John Maynard Keynes had advocated it.
+He suggested that whenever a nation is in recession, increasing the amount of money in the hands of consumers could lead to economic growth.
 This could be done by reducing taxes or increasing government spending.

 Various Fiscal Policies